-Flippo opens discussion under this heading by making the following remark: "Because of the considerable importance of the labour agreement, it essential for management to plan its strategy and tactics carefully preparation for the bargaining sessions".
+Flippo opens discussion under this heading by making the following remark: "Because of the considerable importance of the labor agreement, it essential for management to plan its strategy and tactics carefully pnreparation for the bargaining sessions'".
 Strategy involves mapping out the plan and deciding on the policy which will guide the organization in the bargaining process.
 The union on its own part also does the same thing - it maps out its plans and decides on guiding principles.

 What follows at a real collective bargaining session is very similar to the bargaining that a buyer and seller engage in our markets.
+0 yingbo market (Lagos), Owode market (Offa), Bosso market (Minna) Kawo market (Kaduna) and Terminal market (Jos).

-Before management enters the conference room for bargaining its negotiators must agree on the maximum concessions that can be granted to anticipated demands of the union.
+Before management enters the conference room for bargaining its negotiators must agree on the maximum concessions that can be granted to a nticipated demands of the union.
 Often the union files it demands in advance of the meeting.
 The company must know the point above which it will not go, preferring to risk a strike instead.

+For

-For example, management will not go beyond a 10% wage offer and union will not accept a less than 8% wage increase.
+As illustrated in figure 1.1 above, management will not go beyond a 10% wage offer and union will not accept a less than 8% wage increase.
 But as can be seen, and similar to the bargains you must have been engaged in our markets, union, ready to settle for 8% wage increase in the final analysis, starts its bargain by demanding 16%.
 Management on its own part, willing, in the final analysis to go as far as to accept a 10% wage increase for the workers, starts negotiation by offering only 4%.
 The usual process of giving and taking then plays itself out until union settles for nothing less than 8% increase and management offers nothing more than 10% salary increase.

-In collective bargaining, Flippo advises that an organization's strategic plan could include the following: 1.
-Avoid mutual agreement clauses that would prevent management action.
-Management should retain the right to manage the subject to challenges by the union under the contract.
-2. Keep one's eyes on the entire package.
-A work procedure concession may eventually cost more than a substantial pay increase.
-3. Keep the company personnel informed of the progress of bargaining sessions.
+In collective bargaining, Flippo advises that on organization's strategic plan could include the following:

+- 1. Avoid mutual agreement clauses that would prevent management action.
+Management should retain the right to manage the sur ject to challenges by the union under the contract. - 2.
+Keep one's eyes on the entire package.
+A work procedure concession may eventually cost more than a substantial pay increase. - 3.
+Keep the company personnel infor med of the progress of bargaining sessions.
 Supervisors must be involved, and union members are also employees.

-Develop agreements where the union leaders can always maintain that they "won".
-Union leaders have to run for reduction on their record and management can more frequently afford the appearance of having "lost".
-5. Determine the point at which the organization is willing for the union to go on strike.
+- 4. Develop agreements where the union leaders can always maintain that they "won".
+Union leaders have to run for reduction on their record and management can more frequently afford the appearance of having "lost". - 5.
+Determine the point at which the organization is willing for the union to go on strike.
 The union is fully aware of the fact that frequently used in its "threat" form.
 Management must adopt a basic attitude of not being afraid of a strike.

+Exercise

+Fully discuss collective bargaining strategy.

-1.7 Union Bargaining Pressures
+3.3 Union Bargaining Pressures

-On their own part, labour unions have strategies and tactics which they employ in extracting greater concessions from management.
+On their own part, labor unions have strategies and tactics which they employ in extracting greater concessions from management.
 The strategies used by management as discussed above are also used by unions.
 In addition, there are certain stronger types of pressures available to unions.
 These are strikes, picketing and boycotts, and they will be discussed briefly here.

-1.7.1 Strikes
+3.3.1 Strikes